Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- Optimal Gateway collects and preprocesses data from Mesh for Optimization services Poma, SHOP and Prodrisk.
+- Optimal Gateway collects and preprocesses data from Mesh for the optimisation services Optimal Multi-Asset, SHOP and ProdRisk.

 Output: